-We offer our customers subscription-based video services, including video on demand ("VOD"), high definition ("HD") television, and digital video recorder ("DVR") service, Internet services, voice and mobile services.
-As of December 31, 2018, we had eliminated the carriage of analog video signals ("all-digital") in nearly all of our footprint, further freeing up network capacity and enabling us to offer more HD channels, faster Internet speeds and better video picture quality.
-Our video, Internet, and voice services are offered to residential and commercial customers on a subscription basis, with prices and related charges based on the types of service selected, whether the services are sold as a "bundle" or on an individual basis, and the equipment necessary to receive our services.
-Bundled services are available to substantially all of our passings, and approximately 58% of our customers subscribe to a bundle of services including video, Internet and voice.
+We offer our customers subscription-based video services, Internet services, and voice and mobile services.
+Our services are offered to residential and commercial customers on a subscription basis, with prices and related charges based on the types of service selected, whether the services are sold as a "bundle" or on an individual basis, and based on the equipment necessary to receive our services.
+Bundled services are available to substantially all of our passings, and approximately 57% of our residential customers subscribe to a bundle of services including some combination of our video, Internet and/or voice products.

-The following table summarizes our customer statistics for video, Internet and voice as of December 31, 2018 and 2017 (in thousands except per customer data and footnotes).
+The following table summarizes our customer statistics for video, Internet, mobile and voice as of December 31, 2019 and 2018 (in thousands except per customer data and footnotes).

 Approximate as of December 31,

-2018 (b) 2017 (a)(b)
+2019 ^(a) 2018 ^(a)

-Customer Relationships (c)
+Customer Relationships ^(b)

-Residential 26,270 25,499
+Residential 27,277 26,270

-Small and Medium Business 1,833 1,662
+Small and Medium Business 1,958 1,833

-Total Customer Relationships 28,103 27,161
+Total Customer Relationships 29,235 28,103

 Residential Primary Service Units ("PSUs")

-Video 16,104 16,400
+Video 15,620 16,104

-Internet 23,625 22,518
+Internet 24,908 23,625

-Voice 10,135 10,424
+Voice 9,443 10,135

-49,864 49,342

-Monthly Residential Revenue per Residential Customer (d) \$ 111.56 \$ 110.28
+Monthly Residential Revenue per Residential Customer ^(c) \$ 112.63 \$ 111.56

 Small and Medium Business PSUs

-Video 502 450
+Video 524 502

-Internet 1,634 1,470
+Internet 1,756 1,634

-Voice 1,051 930
+Voice 1,144 1,051

-3,187 2,850

-Monthly Small and Medium Business Revenue per Customer (e) \$ 174.88 \$ 187.24
+Monthly Small and Medium Business Revenue per Customer ^(d) \$ 169.90 \$ 174.88

+Mobile Lines 1,082 134

-Enterprise PSUs (f) 248 220
+Enterprise PSUs ^(e) 267 248

-- (a) Between the closing of the Transactions in May 2016 through the first quarter of 2018, we have reported our customer data and results using legacy company reporting methodologies.
-During the second quarter of 2018, we implemented certain reporting changes on a retrospective basis which allowed for the recasting of historical customer data and results using consistent definitions and reporting methodologies across all three legacy companies.
-Legacy TWC Hawaii customer statistics are expected to move to our standard methodology in 2019 and variances, if any, will be disclosed at that time. - (b) Customer statistics do not include mobile.
-We calculate the aging of customer accounts based on the monthly billing cycle for each account.
-On that basis, as of December 31, 2018 and 2017, customers include approximately 217,600 and 248,900 customers, respectively, whose accounts were over 60 days past due, approximately 24,000 and 20,600 customers, respectively, whose accounts were over 90 days past due, and approximately 19,200 and 13,200 customers, respectively, whose accounts were over 120 days past due. - (c) Customer relationships include the number of customers that receive one or more levels of service, encompassing video, Internet and voice services, without regard to which service(s) such customers receive.
+- (a) We calculate the aging of customer accounts based on the monthly billing cycle for each account.
+On that basis, as of December 31, 2019 and 2018, customers include approximately 154,200 and 217,600 customers, respectively, whose accounts were over 60 days past due, approximately 13,500 and 24,000 customers, respectively, whose accounts were over 90 days past due, and approximately 10,000 and 19,200 customers, respectively, whose accounts were over 120 days past due. - ^(b) Customer relationships include the number of customers that receive one or more levels of service, encompassing video, Internet and voice services, without regard to which service(s) such customers receive.
 Customers who reside in residential multiple dwelling units ("MDUs") and that are billed under bulk contracts are counted based on the number of billed units within each bulk MDU.
-Total customer relationships exclude enterprise customer relationships. - (d) Monthly residential revenue per residential customer is calculated as total residential video, Internet and voice annual revenue divided by twelve divided by average residential customer relationships during the respective year.

-- (e) Monthly small and medium business revenue per customer is calculated as total small and medium business annual revenue divided by twelve divided by average small and medium business customer relationships during the respective year. - (f) Enterprise PSUs represent the aggregate number of fiber service offerings counting each separate service offering at each customer location as an individual PSU.
+Total customer relationships exclude enterprise and mobile-only customer relationships. - (c) Monthly residential revenue per residential customer is calculated as total residential video, Internet and voice annual revenue divided by twelve divided by average residential customer relationships during the respective year.
+Monthly residential revenue per residential customers excludes mobile revenue and customers. - ^(d) Monthly small and medium business revenue per customer is calculated as total small and medium business annual revenue divided by twelve divided by average small and medium business customer relationships during the respective year.
+Monthly small and medium business revenue per small and medium customer excludes mobile revenue and customers. - ^(e) Enterprise PSUs represent the aggregate number of fiber service offerings counting each separate service offering at each customer location as an individual PSU.